otrv4/otrv4/otrv4.md

 (as a set of concatenated 64 bytes values) into the "Old MAC keys to be revealed" section of the next Data Message you send.

-(TODO: we are inconsistent in specifying things as bytes or bits.
-We should probably choose one.)

 A MAC key is added to `mac_keys_to_reveal` when the receiver has received a message and has verified the message's authenticity, or the receiver has discarded the associated message keys.